Full derivation of the wave kinetic equation: Structure of couples

 \end{df} \begin{df} We define the \emph{regular couples} as follows.
 First the trivial couple $\times$ is regular.
 Suppose $\Qc$ is regular, then \begin{enumerate} \item The couple $\Qc_+$, formed by replacing a pair of leaves in $\Qc$ (which may or may not be in the same tree) with a $(1,1)$-mini couple, is regular (see Figure \ref{fig:regcplcst1}). \item The couple $\Qc_+$, formed by replacing a node in $\Qc$ with a mini tree, is regular (see Figure \ref{fig:regcplcst2}). \item All regular couples are of form (1) or (2). \end{enumerate} Note that the scale of a regular couple must be even.
 The operations described in (1) and (2) will be referred to as \emph{step $\Ab$} (acting at a pair of leaves) and \emph{step $\Bb$} (acting at a node) below.

 \end{df} \begin{prop} Given any regular couple $\Qc$, there is a unique way to pair \emph{branching} nodes $\nf\in\Nc^*$ to each other, such that for any pair $\{\nf,\nf'\}$ and any decoration $\Es$ of $\Qc$ we have $\zeta_{\nf'}\Omega_{\nf'}=-\zeta_\nf\Omega_\nf$. \end{prop} \begin{proof} This is easily proved by induction.
 When $\Qc=\times$ there is nothing to prove.
 Suppose the result holds for $\Qc$, then let $\Qc_+$ be formed from $\Qc$ by step $\Ab$ or $\Bb$.
 In either case, we simply make the two new branching nodes into a pair (for step $\Ab$, these are the two roots of the $(1,1)$-mini couple which are also two leaves in $\Qc$; for step $\Bb$, these are the two branching nodes of the mini tree).
-See Figures \ref{fig:branpair} for a description of the corresponding decoration.
+See Figures \ref{fig:branpair} for a description of the corresponding decoration. {It is easy to verify that the pairings obtained this way does not depend on the order of applications of $\Ab$ and $\Bb$, hence the uniqueness.}

 \end{proof}